Audit a Course - What does it mean?

 The first step is to determine which course(s) you are interested in auditing.
 You can review the course offerings in the Academic Calendar, followed by the actual delivery dates/times of the course in the Course Timetable.
 Once you have made your selection, you must complete the Audit a Course Form and drop off at Student Central.

 You must be approved to audit a course.
 Auditing a course is dependent upon class size and other factors that the instructor and the department establish.
 You must receive permission of the instructor of the course and the permission of the Chair/Director of the department.
+Graduate program students do not normally audit courses.

 Fees will be assessed once the student is registered in the audit course.
 It is the student's responsibility to pay all required fees.
 For additional information about fees, please connect with the Accounts Office.